 Laguna de Manialtepec Tour: What to Expect

-Believe it or not, a lot of your time on a Laguna de Manialtepec touris spent getting a tour of the hostels in Puerto Escondido.
+Believe it or not, a lot of your time on the tour spent doing the rounds of the hostels in Puerto Escondido.

 Depending on your luck, you either get to greet each new passenger or head directly to Laguna Manialtepec.
 The reverse happens on the return trip.